 Fifth graders were honored today at the annual Fifth Grade Recognition Assembly.

-Layton Hill and Elise Marx led the audience in the Pledge of Allegiance to start the program.
+Girl Scouts led the audience in the Pledge of Allegiance to start the program.
 The fifth grade and fourth grade hand bell groups and the Bright School Chorus performed during the ceremony.
-Callista Robin Lund and Walker McKitrick gave Spanish orations.
+James Exum and Colby Watts gave Spanish orations.

-Fifth graders were recognized for their involvement in after school activities, sports, music groups and lessons, and Advanced Spanish and the German program.
+Fifth graders were recognized for their involvement in after school activities, sports, music groups and lessons, and Advanced Spanish.

 For the DAR Citizenship Award, students were given this prompt to write an essay about citizenship:

 “Throughout the fifth grade year, classes discuss many character traits and shared responsibilities that help each of us to be good citizens in our school, community and country.
 Describe a good citizen and some of the character traits he/she possess.
 Include a personal experience or event when you felt a sense of pride being a citizen of our country.”
-This year’s winner is Layten Hill.
+This year’s winner was Paisley Rogers.

 For the DAR History Award, students were given this prompt to write an essay about history: